Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

 \section{Behaviour of the poles and ${\bf 1}_{p_k=2}$ terms}

 In this section, we focus on the specificity of the contour dynamics: the behaviour of the poles.
-This section is central to the proof of large deviations.
 There are two main results.
 The first is the control of the length of a curve, which is the first item of Proposition~\ref{prop_short_time_existence_of_weak_solution}.
-The second is the proof of Proposition~\ref{prop_value_slope_at_poles}, which states that the regrowth, $e^{-2\beta}$ term in the generator~\eqref{eq_def_generateur_H_is_0} can be seen as the action of a moving reservoir of particles, fixing the density of vertical edges in its vicinity in terms of $\beta$, i.e. the tangent vector at each pole.
-The proof of this statement is carried out in Subsection~\ref{subsec_slope_around_the_poles}.
-It makes crucial use of the irreducibility of the dynamics around the poles, which is the single added feature in the contour dynamics compared to the zero temperature stochastic Ising model. \\ Subsection~\ref{subsec_size_pole_local_eq} presents a useful bijection argument, used to both estimate the pole size and establish local equilibrium at the poles.
-These two statements were used in Sections~\ref{sec_relevant_martingales}-\ref{sec_large_dev_upper_bound}.
-A bias $H\in\C$ are fixed throughout the section.
+The second is the proof of Proposition~\ref{prop_value_slope_at_poles}, which states that the regrowth, $e^{-2\beta}$ term in the generator~\eqref{eq_def_generateur_H_is_0} can be seen as the action of a moving reservoir of particles, fixing the density of vertical edges in its vicinity (i.e. the tangent vector at each pole) in terms of $\beta$.
+This fact is proven in Subsection~\ref{subsec_slope_around_the_poles}.
+Preliminary estimates are established in Subsection~\ref{subsec_size_pole_local_eq} which presents a useful bijection argument, used to both bound the pole size and establish local equilibrium at the poles.
+In addition to being useful for Section~\ref{subsec_slope_around_the_poles}, these two results were used in Sections~\ref{sec_relevant_martingales}--\ref{sec_large_dev_upper_bound}.
+A bias $H\in\C$ is fixed throughout.